Our Homes: NPH Honduras

 One hour northeast of Tegucigalpa, the nation’s capital

-- There are two special homes: Casa de Los Angeles for disabled children, and Casa Eva for elderly adults who have no family to care for them.
-Casa Pasionista, a home for adults living with HIV/AIDS, is located on the Ranch property.
+- There are special homes for severly disabled children, girls and boys with varying degrees of special needs, and for elderly adults who have no family to care for them.

 - About half of the furniture, school uniforms and shoes used by the children are made by pequeños in the vocational workshops.